confluentinc/schema-registry/docs/schema_registry_tutorial.rst

        Payment value = record.value();
      }
    }
-   ....
+   ...

-For a full Java consumer example, please refer to `the consumer example <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/src/main/java/io/confluent/examples/clients/basicavro/ConsumerExample.java>`_.
+For a full Java consumer example, refer to `the consumer example <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/src/main/java/io/confluent/examples/clients/basicavro/ConsumerExample.java>`_.

 Other Kafka Clients
 ^^^^^^^^^^^^^^^^^^^

 The objective of this tutorial is to learn about Avro and |sr| centralized schema management and compatibility checks.
-To keep examples simple, we focus on Java producers and consumers, but other Kafka clients work in similar ways.
+To keep examples simple, this tutorial focuses on Java producers and consumers, but other Kafka clients work in similar ways.
 For configurations examples of other Kafka clients interoperating with Avro and |sr|:

 * `KSQL <https://docs.confluent.io/current/ksql/docs/installation/server-config/avro-schema.html#configuring-avro-and-sr-for-ksql>`_